Best Surf Casting Rods for Southern California

 Heavy sinker / cut baitPrevail III 11′ MHHandles 4–6 oz sinkers without overloading

-Travel / multi-beachAirwave Elite 10′Two-piece convenience, no performance loss
+Travel / multi-beachAirwave Elite 10′Two-piece convenience with no performance loss

 Team Daiwa 10′ MSpinfisher 4500 or Saragosa 5000PowerPro 20lbVanish 15lb